Shooting Locations

 Soviet Budapest

-A square where a huge statue of Stalin used to stand, now gives place to a contemporary monument commemorating the victims of the 1956 revolution.
-It is an astonishing piece, a steel form, that disintegrates into rusting pillars creating a wood-like space.
-This brings us to our fourth period of today’s architecture.
+One notable square, which once hosted a colossal statue of Stalin, now features a contemporary monument commemorating the victims of the 1956 revolution.
+This striking piece consists of a steel form that disintegrates into rusting pillars, creating a forest-like space.
+It serves as a poignant transition to the fourth period of modern Hungarian architecture.

 Contemporary Budapest